polilluminato/awesome-pubdev/CONTRIBUTING.md

 - The package or project had to be maintained under **open source license**, [see list of allowed licenses](https://opensource.org/licenses/alphabetical).

 Please contribute links to packages/projects you have used or are familiar with.
 This will help ensure high-quality entries.

+## Pull Request

+To allow me to more easily check your pull requests, here are some indications:

+- Open one pull request for one package addition;
+- If you want to add more packages at a time, put packages belonging to the same category within the same pull request;
+- Do not add multiple packages belonging to different categories to the same pull request;
+- If you want to create a pull request for a new category, create both the menu item and the corresponding category.
+I remember that to create a category there must be at least 3 packages;

 ## Quality standards